Celebrating

 Liberty Bell 7 Guided Experience

-Learn the story of the Liberty Bell 7 spacecraft.
+Learn the story of the Liberty Bell 7 spacecraft below.

-Just remember, nothing is a substitute for the chance to experience this great piece of space history in person!
+Just remember, nothing can substitute for experiencing this important piece of space history in person!

 Credit: Cosmosphere